-We'll pay out £5,000.
+We'll pay £5,000

-Key points (applicable to Children's Cover and Children's Enhanced Cover):
+Key points (applicable to Children's Death Benefit):

-- We'll pay this amount in addition to any amount we may have already paid for a child under Children's Critical Illness Cover or Children's Hospital Stay Benefit. - After a Children's Death Benefit claim is made, the Children's Cover will continue so that it can provide cover for any other children a life assured has, with no change to the Children's Cover sum assured.
+- We'll pay this amount in addition to any amount we may have already paid under Children's Critical Illness Cover or Children's Additional Payment conditions. - After a Children's Death Benefit claim is made, the Children's Benefit will continue so that it can provide cover for any other children a life assured has.
+If you no longer need cover, you can cancel this benefit at any time.
+See section 9 for more details.